 R = 0.1 we would still have 120A flowing.
 Most of this energy will be released as heat in the point of most resistance which is the contact between the electrodes and the nickel/steel.
 This is partly because of the contact surface and partly because nickel and steel are worse conductors than copper.
 The amount of heat is non-trivial and even at 500A you get

 12V * 500A = 6000W.
 Now if you’ve ever built a desktop PC you know how hard it is to get rid of a couple of hundred watts, 6000 seems very impractical.
 Luckily we only need to short the wires for somewhere between 1 and 30 milliseconds.
 At 1 millisecond you still get a theoretical 6 Joules of energy release.
 That might not sound like much but you can easily weld 0.15mm nickel with 15-20 J, so a measly 3 milliseconds.
 Now since my last class on Ohm’s law was in high school in 2006, these numbers may be off.

 Even if I am off by a factor of 10 this is still very timing sensitive and not something you can control with your puny human reaction time.
 Enter my friend the cheap Arduino Nano clone, a board powered by an Atmel ATMega 328p.
-They are very cheap, easily programmable and more important they are easy to find a replacement for at your local electronics store (if such a thing exists).
-To control the current I rolled with my gut feeling.
+They are very cheap, easily programmable and more importantly they are easy to find a replacement for when you undoubtedly brick them or light them on fire.

 First attempt: Starter relay